Extreme value theory for singular subspace estimation in the matrix denoising model: Numerical examples

-\cref{body-tab:power-simulations} further compares the rejection rates between the two testing approaches when $\xi = 1$ is fixed, while varying $n$ under two signal regimes, $s_{r} = {n}^{1/2} \log^{2/3} n$ and $s_{r} = n^{4/5}$.
-For each $(s_{r}, n)$ pair, the plug-in test statistics are computed $M=8000$ times each and their respective rejection rates are reported. \cref{body-tab:power-simulations} confirms our findings that the test based on $\tplug$ consistently rejects the null for both weak and strong signals as $n$ grows.
-In contrast, the power of the test based on $\tfplug$ deteriorates under the weaker signal as $n$ grows and improves only gradually under the stronger signal.
+\cref{body-tab:power-simulations} further compares the empirical rejection rates between the two testing approaches when $\xi = 1$ is fixed, while varying $n$ under two signal regimes.
+For each $(s_{r}, n)$ pair, the plug-in test statistics are computed $\nmc=8000$ times. \cref{body-tab:power-simulations} confirms that the test based on $\tplug$ consistently rejects the null for both weak and strong signals as $n$ grows.
+In contrast, the performance of the test based on $\tfplug$ deteriorates under the weaker signal setting as $n$ grows and improves only gradually under the stronger signal setting.

-Above, we have shown the advantage of our two-to-infinity norm-based test statistic compared to a Frobenius-norm based test statistic for hypotheses in $\Theta$ per \cref{body-eq:hypothesis-parameter-space}.
-That being said, we emphasize that \citet[Theorem 4]{xia_normal_2021} holds under a slightly weaker assumption on $s_{r}$ than required in \cref{body-assumption:snr} and does not require $\tinorm{\m{U}}$ to be small per \cref{body-eq:hypothesis-parameter-space}, hence it is applicable more broadly in settings where an analysis with the two-to-infinity norm may not be beneficial.
-This distinction reflects a tradeoff between pursuing a more fine-grained inferential theory with higher power compared to adopting weaker structural assumptions on the matrix denoising model.
+Above, we have shown the advantage of a two-to-infinity norm test statistic compared to a Frobenius norm test statistic for parameter space $\Theta$ per \cref{body-eq:hypothesis-parameter-space}.
+That being said, we emphasize that \citet[Theorem 4]{xia_normal_2021} holds under a weaker assumption on $s_{r}$ than required in \cref{body-assumption:snr} and does not require restricting $\tinorm{\m{U}}$ per \cref{body-eq:hypothesis-parameter-space}.
+The slightly stronger assumptions employed in this paper enable more fine-grained inferential theory compared to adopting weaker structural assumptions on the matrix denoising model.